 Approximately 20% of primary care patients in the United States drink alcohol (ethanol) at levels harmful to health.
 A blood-alcohol concentration over 250 mg/dL is considered toxic and may result in loss of motor function, impaired consciousness, respiratory depression, and death.
-Other effects of alcohol exposure include fetal alcohol syndrome, cardiomyopathy, stroke, fatty liver disease, fibrosis, pancreatitis, increased risk of developing cancer, psychological disorders, and vitamin deficiency.
+Other effects of alcohol exposure include cardiomyopathy, stroke, fatty liver disease, fibrosis, pancreatitis, increased risk of developing cancer, psychological disorders, and vitamin deficiency, as well as fetal alcohol syndrome for those exposed in utero.
 Ethanol ingestion by children may cause hypoglycemia.

 Quick Answers for Clinicians

-The markers with the greatest specificity for detecting acute alcohol exposure are ethanol, ethyl glucuronide (EtG), and ethyl sulfate (EtS).
+The most specific markers for detecting acute alcohol exposure are ethanol, ethyl glucuronide (EtG), and ethyl sulfate (EtS).
 Specific markers for chronic alcohol use are carbohydrate-deficient transferrin (CDT) and phosphatidylethanol (PEth).
 Nonspecific markers include gamma-glutamyl transferase (GGT), mean corpuscular volume (MCV), aspartate aminotransferase (AST), and alanine aminotransferase (ALT).

-- Urine is the most widely used specimen type for drugs-of-abuse testing because of ease of collection and analysis; many tests can be performed on site.
-However, urine is susceptible to contamination and dilution and is not optimal for determining dosing.
+Urine is the most widely used specimen type for drugs-of-abuse testing because of ease of collection and analysis; many tests can be performed on site.
+However, urine is susceptible to contamination and dilution and is not optimal for determining level of consumption.

-- Blood provides the best evidence of dosing and corresponding drug levels; it lends itself more to clinical and emergency toxicology settings than to routine screening.
+Blood provides the best evidence of use and corresponding drug levels; it lends itself more to clinical and emergency toxicology settings than to routine screening.

 In adults, some ethanol is absorbed by the stomach, although the majority is quickly absorbed into the intestines.
 Ingestion of food delays absorption.
 The distribution of ethanol into body tissues and fluids is proportionate to the body’s water content, which varies by age, weight, and sex.
 More than 90% of ethanol is metabolized by either alcohol dehydrogenase (ADH), cytochrome P4502E1 (CYP2E1), or catalase, and the rest is eliminated unchanged in breath, sweat, and urine.
 Of that metabolized, a small amount is not oxidized, which results in substrates that can be used as biomarkers of consumption.